ioccc-src/winner/1991/cdupont/README.md

 ## Author's remarks:

-Spoiler:

 The source code holds the letters of the message.
 Each letter, combined with another key letter, is used to compute the coordinates of the next letter and key.
 Thus, the message is code.
-That is why I use silly\
-comments, most often badly spaced.
+That is why I use silly comments, most often badly spaced.

 The space character sequence between the words is given by a simple